-- During 2021-22, North River's MSW Intern Program placed 10 interns across 4 districts within 9 schools serving students in grade pre-K-12th.
+- During 2021-2022, North River's MSW Intern Program placed 13 interns across 5 districts within 10 schools serving students in grade pre-K-12th.
 The interns represented Bridgewater State University, Boston College, and Simmons University.
 Interns were in placement from late September through mid-May, completing a 34-week commitment to their placements resulting in 472-720 hours of field work per intern. - Clinical Social work field placements are designed to provide the opportunity for students to acquire and grow in social work competencies.
-Each intern received two hours a week of group and individual supervision by a LICSW and was formally evaluated two times per academic year based on integration of their knowledge, skills, and value/ethics relating to the competencies and their practice. - The program remained focused on the integration of classroom learning into the field to include the exploration of the social worker's role, professional identity, client and family engagement, assessment, intervention, and treatment evaluation while developing solid, ethical practice skills and boundaries and the application of critical thinking to inform and communicate professional judgments. - All school staff, including principals, assistant principals, school psychologists, guidance, nurses, behaviorists, and teachers continued to be a crucial link in determining intern, student, and program success by welcoming, guiding, and supporting the interns and their learning. - During this challenging year of a global pandemic and hybrid learning, the interns continued to solidify their roles and function within the schools and responded professionally to the many challenges and needs of the schools, children, and families.
-In person and remotely, they provided individual and group counseling, crisis interventions and safety evaluations, check-ins, academic and organizational support, and in class, recess, movement, and transition breaks.
-All of these tasks were designed to meet the social-emotional learning and mental health needs of students.
-The interns were active participants in student support team meetings, IEP/504's, and transition meetings. - Interns received a total of 305 referrals for individual and group counseling services, which was an average of 30 referrals per intern.
-This per intern referral average was a significant increase from last year when there were 23 referrals per intern. - Eighty percent of referrals were made on behalf of general education students, representing no change from last year's data.
+Each intern received two hours a week of group and individual supervision by a LICSW and was formally evaluated two times per academic year based on integration of their knowledge, skills, and value/ethics relating to the competencies and their practice. - The program remained focused on the integration of classroom learning into the field to include the exploration of the social worker's role, professional identity, client and family engagement, assessment, intervention, and treatment evaluation while developing solid, ethical practice skills and boundaries and the application of critical thinking to inform and communicate professional judgments. - All school staff, including principals, assistant principals, school psychologists, guidance, nurses, behaviorists, and teachers continued to be a crucial link in determining intern, student, and program success by welcoming, guiding, and supporting the interns and their learning. - During this year of many transitions, interruptions, adjustments, loss and change, the interns rose to the challenges and continued to solidify their roles and function within the schools and responded professionally to the many challenges and needs of the schools, children, and families.
+They demonstrated much flexibility that resulted in rich learning opportunities while helping to meet the varied needs of our schools.
+Services provided by the interns, but not limited to, were individual and group counseling, whole classroom lessons, crisis intervention and safety evaluations, check ins, academic and organizational support, pre-K screenings and parent and teacher consultations.
+The program enhances teacher and parent effectiveness related to the social, emotional development of children, and facilitates a functional "bridge" relationship between home and school.
+All these tasks and interventions were designed to meet the social emotional learning and mental health needs of students.
+The interns were active participants in student support team meetings, IEP/504's and transition meetings. - Interns received a total of 298 referrals for individual and group counseling services, which was an average of 23 referrals per intern.
+This per intern referral average was consistent with precovid numbers and a slight decrease from last year when we were managing hybrid learning - Eighty percent, (238), of referrals were made on behalf of general education students, representing once again no change from the past several years of data.